-- ensure disadvantaged pupils are supported and challenged in the work that they're set - act early to intervene at the point need is identified
+- Ensure disadvantaged pupils are supported and challenged in the work that they're set. - Act early to intervene at the point need is identified.

 We have a rigorous academic curriculum driven by our curriculum principles, including ambition for every pupil and a curriculum designed to drive forward the progress of disadvantaged pupils.
-We do not offer qualifications (academic or vocational that provide insufficient challenge or value and all our pupils sit both English Language and English Literature.
+We do not offer qualifications (academic or vocational) that provide insufficient challenge or value, and all our pupils have the opportunity to sit both English Language and English Literature.